oracle-livelabs/adb/micronaut-oci-atp/micronaut/micronaut.md

     <copy>
     package example.atp.domain;

-    import io.micronaut.core.annotation.Creator;
+    import io.micronaut.core.annotation.Nullable;
     import io.micronaut.data.annotation.GeneratedValue;
+    import io.micronaut.data.annotation.GeneratedValue.Type;
     import io.micronaut.data.annotation.Id;
     import io.micronaut.data.annotation.MappedEntity;

     @MappedEntity
-    public class Owner {
+    public record Owner(
         // The ID of the class uses a generated sequence value
-      @Id
+        @Id @GeneratedValue(Type.IDENTITY) @Nullable Long id,
-      @GeneratedValue
-      private Long id;

-      private final String name;
+        // Each component of the record maps to a database column String name,

-      private int age;
+        int age) {

-      // the constructor reads column values by the name of each constructor argument
-      @Creator
+        // A secondary constructor makes it easier to instantiate
+        // new instances without an ID
-      public Owner(String name) {
+        public Owner(String name, int age) {
-          this.name = name;
+            this(null, name, age);
         }

-      // each property of the class maps to a database column public int getAge() {
-          return age;
     }

-      public void setAge(int age) {
-          this.age = age;
-      }

-      public String getName() {
-          return name;
-      }

-      public Long getId() {
-          return id;
-      }

-      public void setId(Long id) {
-          this.id = id;
-      }
-    }
     </copy>
     ```

     The `@MappedEntity` annotation indicates that the entity is mapped to a database table.
 By default, this will be a table using the same name as the class (in this case `owner`).

-    The columns of the table are represented by each Java property.
+    The columns of the table are represented by each Java record component.
 In the above case an `id` column will be used to represent the primary key and by using `@GeneratedValue` this sets up the mapping to assume the use of an `identity` column in Autonomous Database.

-    The `@Creator` annotation is used on the constructor that will be used to instantiate the mapped entity and is also used to express required columns.
-In this case the `name` column is required and immutable whilst the `age` column is not and can be set independently using the `setAge` setter.
+    A seconary constructor is also defined to make it easier to construct instances of `Owner` without an `id` assigned (which will be assigned later by the database).

 2. Now define a `Pet.java` file that will represent the `Pet` entity to model a `pet` table under `src/main/java/example/atp/domain`: